Analyzer computes a comprehensive set of topological metrics for undirected and directed networks, including:

 When results are ready, they will appear in the Results Panel.

-The results have multiple tabs.
-Details on the network parameters can be found here.
+The results have multiple tabs, accessible via the buttons on the bottom of the panel.
+Details on the network metrics can be found here.

 - Node Degree Distribution

 - Average Shortest Path Length